NettleHook/CS157A_S1_Group19/README.md

 - Users can bookmark recipes they want to save for later.
 These can later be accessed through the bookmarks page in the account profile
 - Users can like recipes.
 Liked recipes can later be accessed through the Liked Recipes page in the account profile
 - Both bookmarks and liking recipes can be used to quickly access recipes

+#### User Profile:
+- User can add registered diets.
+Search filtering will automatically be selecting for these diets